 Double every month

 The $2 million that Boundless Life has just raised comes from renowned investors, including executives from Lightspeed, the Anges Québec network and the American firm Sequoia Capital.
 It took a year and a half for the young Montreal shooter to take shape and reach this first milestone.
-The next step could come sooner rather than later, as some investors are already urging Boundless Life to think about its next round of funding.
+The next step might come sooner rather than later, as some investors are already urging Boundless Life to think regarding its next round of funding.

 ” It goes quickly.
 We are doubling in size every month and this month we expect to generate revenues of $150,000,” explains Marcos Carvalho.
 When booking, customers leave a deposit equivalent to one month’s rental.
 This makes it possible to anticipate growth, which appeals to donors.